turingschool-examples/express-train/README.md

 });
 ```

-We fetch the pizza from our little data store, then we render the `train.jade` template passing in the `train` from our data store name-spaced under `train` so that it doesn't conflict with the application's title and whatnot.
+We fetch the train from our little data store, then we render the `train.jade` template passing in the `train` from our data store name-spaced under `train` so that it doesn't conflict with the application's title and whatnot.

 ### Your Turn